tdd/node-demo/README.md

 The resulting tree will be in the `public` subdirectory.

-For those with `make` capability, both steps are automatable through `make install`
+You can also use `npm run front` instead, which will also work if you installed Brunch locally instead of globally (as `npm run` automatically prefixes your `PATH` with `./node_modules/.bin`, where local packages alias their executable wrappers).

 The final setup step is about **credentials**.
 For obvious reasons, we did not put any credentials under version control, so you don't get any to start with.
-See the **CREDENTIALS** section of this manual page for details on how to set these up.
+See the **Credentials** section of this documentation for details on how to set these up.

 When you're all set with credentials, start the system with `npm start`.
-Once it is done outputting stuff, you should be able to access the backoffice at `http://localhost:3000/admin` and the frontoffice at `http://localhost:3000/`.
+Once it is done outputting stuff, you should be able to access the backoffice at `http://localhost:3000/admin` and the frontoffice at `http://X.Y.Z.T:3000/` (where X.Y.Z.T is the IP address displayed next to the title in your backoffice).
 The latter will ask you to authenticate on Twitter to obtain a name and avatar picture for your player profile.

 You can stop the system simply by hitting Ctrl+C in its terminal.
 Windows will ask for confirmation then superbly ignore you should you say no and still kill it.
-This is *not* ugly: the system detects the kill request and shuts down gracefully.
+Using Ctrl+C here is *not* ugly: the system detects the kill request and shuts down gracefully.

-COMMAND-LINE USAGE
+Command-Line Usage
 ------------------

 Later on, should you wish to use this demo as a general command-line tool, you can install it globally (`npm install -g` from the app's directory), which will do three things:

 1. Re-install this package and all dependencies in your global Node modules directory.
-2. Link a `blend-demo` binary in your global Node binaries directory (generally a directory that is in your existing PATH, but check out the install output to see what is actually is), so you can invoke that command from anywhere.
+2. Link a `node-demo` binary in your global Node binaries directory (generally a directory that is in your existing PATH, but check out the install output to see what is actually is), so you can invoke that command from anywhere.
-3. Install a man-compatible version of this README as the man page for the `blend-demo` command.
+3. Install a man-compatible version of this README as the man page for the `node-demo` command.
 So if you wish to see this whole thing again in man format, after global install you can just type:

 ```
-man blend-demo
+man node-demo
 ```

-The CLI wrapper for this tool, `blend-demo`, accepts a couple options:
+The CLI wrapper for this tool, `node-demo`, accepts a couple options:

 * `-i`, `--auto-init` *QUIZ_ID*
   Auto-inits an existing quiz based on its database ID.